 You need one conversation.

-Pick the gap that's costing your organization the most.
+Pick the gap that's costing your organisation the most.
 Gather the people who feel it most acutely.
 Ask the question that nobody has asked out loud:

 - "Why do we exist?" (if the problem is purpose)